top of page

 Melisa places emphasis on creating a safe, trusting, and nurturing therapeutic environment where clients and families feel supported in expressing themselves and exploring their cognitions and emotions.
 She has a background in working with children, adolescents, and adults within various mental health settings including within the NDIS and private practice.

-Melisa holds a Bachelor of Psychology (Honours) and is completing her internship with Sydney Children’s Practice to obtain general registration as a Psychologist.
+Melisa holds a Bachelor of Psychology (Honours) and is a registered Psychologist.

 Melisa is available on the following days: